ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: reset()

     Resets the instrument to a known state.
-This function aborts the generation, clears all routes, and resets session attributes to the default values.
-This function does not, however, commit the session properties or configure the device hardware to its default state.
+This method aborts the generation, clears all routes, and resets session properties to the default values.
+This method does not, however, commit the session properties or configure the device hardware to its default state.

-    .. note:: For the NI 5401/5404/5411/5431, this function exhibits the same behavior as the nifgen\_ResetDevice function.
+    .. note:: For the NI 5401/5404/5411/5431, this method exhibits the same behavior as the nifgen_ResetDevice method.